UCF vs. Tulane NCAA Football Odds, Plays and Insights | November 6, 2021

 - In Tulane's eight games this year, it has three wins against the spread.

-- The Green Wave have been underdogs by 13 points or more four times this year and have covered the spread twice.
+- This year, the Green Wave have two against the spread wins in four games as an underdog of 12.5 points or more.

-- Tulane's games this year have hit the over on six of eight set point totals (75%).
+- Tulane's games this season have eclipsed the over/under six times in eight opportunities (75%).

-- Tulane is 2-2 against the spread and 1-3 overall when the team puts up more than 25.9 points.
+- Tulane is 2-2 against the spread and 1-3 overall in games when it scores more than 25.9 points.

 - The Green Wave rack up 387.5 yards per game, 25.7 more yards than the 361.8 the Knights give up.

-- When Tulane totals more than 361.8 yards, the team is 2-3 against the spread and 1-4 overall.
+- In games that Tulane churns out more than 361.8 yards, the team is 2-3 against the spread and 1-4 overall.

-- The Green Wave have turned the ball over 20 times this season, four more turnovers than the Knights have forced (16).
+- The Green Wave have turned the ball over four more times (20 total) than the Knights have forced a turnover (16) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.